 As for the disadvantages, one of the most prominent centers on aesthetics.
 Whenever you hear the word bifocals, you likely think of Benjamin Franklin or an elderly person who has trouble seeing.
 To reiterate, lined bifocals have a visible line in the lens.
 When having a conversation with a family member, friend, or colleague, they will be able to see the line.
 While it may not bother some wearers of lined bifocals, it may be a deal-breaker for some of the more aesthetically-inclined wearers.

-With that understanding in mind, let’s talk about some of the benefits and detriments.
-As far as benefits, we just alluded to one of the most significant.
-Progressive lenses do not have that visible line that separates distance and close vision.
+As far as benefits, one of the most significant is that they do not have that visible line that separates distance and close vision.
 You won’t have to worry about friends, family, or other conversation partners noticing the line when speaking with you.
-Instead, you can focus on what is actually being said during your discussions.
 Progressive lenses are also great because of their all-around nature.
 These can be great all-purpose glasses, but they are especially useful for driving and other distance-vision activities.

 As you can see, both lined bifocals and progressive lenses have their pros and cons.
 Neither is inherently “better” than the other.
 Because of this, it is absolutely worth your time to complete your own due diligence.
 Consider the pros and cons above and make a decision where you are obtaining more benefits than costs.
 By doing this, you will be extremely satisfied with your final purchase.